Donbas: Russian Revolutions and Civil War

 In April 1918 troops loyal to the Ukrainian People's Republic took control of large parts of the region.
-For a while, its government bodies operated in the Donbas alongside their Russian Provisional Government equivalents.
 The Ukrainian State, the successor of the Ukrainian People's Republic, was able in May 1918 to bring the region under its control for a short time with the help of its German and Austro-Hungarian allies.
+During that period, Ukrainian administration also spread its power on Taganrog uezd, which had previously been part of Don Cossack lands.
+According to a treaty between the Ukrainian State and Don Host, which was signed on 8 August 1918, the border between the two parties was established along the eastern border of Yekaterinoslav Governorate, with some additional areas east of Mariupol being transferred to Ukraine.
+A joint commission was established with involvement of both sides in order to preserve the region's economic unity.

+Soon after the establishment of the Directorate of Ukraine, in early 1919 Donbas once again came under Bolshevik control, but was soon thereafter captured by forces of the Volunteer Army.
 During the 1917–22 Russian Civil War, Nestor Makhno, who commanded the Revolutionary Insurgent Army of Ukraine, was the most popular leader in the Donbas.